 - Projects List – List to capture project data, Where Region and Country columns are from above lists as lookup columns.

 Step 1: Customize SharePoint List in InfoPath Designer

-Open the Project SharePoint list in browser, Click on “Customized Form” button under List Tab.
+Open the Project SharePoint list in the browser click on the “Customized Form” button under List Tab.
 This opens your SharePoint list form in InfoPath Designer.
 Alternatively, You can open InfoPath Designer and Customize SharePoint List form.
-This establishes the data connections between SharePoint list and InfoPath.
+This establishes the data connections between the SharePoint list and InfoPath.

-BTW, To utilize InfoPath browser farms you need to have SharePoint Server Enterprise edition and “SharePoint Server Enterprise Site Collection features” feature activated at the site collection level.
+BTW, To utilize InfoPath browser farms, you need to have the SharePoint Server Enterprise edition and “SharePoint Server Enterprise Site Collection features” feature activated at the site collection level.